-October 30, 2017 – Rachel Annette Helson, along with Jan Helson, Justin Walker and Anne Walker, will have a conversation with Sam Corbett, President of the Jefferson County Public Education Foundation.
+October 30, 2017 – Kenucky to the World presented featured special guest Rachel Annette Helson, along with Jan Helson, Justin Walker and Anne Walker, in a conversation with Sam Corbett, President of the Jefferson County Public Education Foundation.

 Rachel Annette Helson is an actress, producer, CEO, and philanthropist.
 Born and raised in Louisville, KY, Rachel Annette always knew that she would work in the entertainment industry.
 A graduate of Sacred Heart Model School and Louisville Collegiate High School, she honed her theatre skills locally at Sacred Heart Performing Arts School and Walden Theatre, while also spending her summers studying in NYC and Carnegie Mellon, before ultimately moving to NYC to attend New York University’s Tisch School for the Arts where she graduated from in 2009.